How Susty Party Used VWO To Increase Conversions

 The agency’s primary goal was to increase conversion on the home page through clicks on the banner.
 The secondary goal was to enhance the CTA clicks on the checkout page.

-Solution: Website Changes Were Driven by Data and Aligned to Visitor Behavior
+Tests run: Website Changes Were Driven by Data and Aligned to Visitor Behavior